Jones3D-The-Infernal-Engine/Documentation/version-history/revisional_differences.md

 ## Indy3D.exe

-This section will focus on the analysis of differences between the 1.0 and 1.2 game executable.
+This section will focus on the analysis of differences between the 1.0, 1.1 and 1.2 game executables.
 To make sure the executables can be identified with certainty, their checksums have been provided below.

 ```
-$ sha256sum resources-*/Indy3D.exe
+$ sha256sum resources-*/*.exe
 3fbaf8cd401b4af80967cbe42e3420fb803288b336ebbe72a9a01b6dfd661a53  resources-1.0/Indy3D.exe
+5567574791fd91c14874e73bfd1fc1e02967d954b55ffe6075396074db60e2c8  resources-1.1/Indy3D.exe
 55fb00c0a2cb30793ff451dc6fd17681c5128aa32419aa711015fd5117d608bf  resources-1.2/Indy3D.exe
 ```

 ### Revisional timestamps

-Reversional timestamps can be previewed in-game with the `version` console command.
+Revisional timestamps can be previewed in-game with the `version` console command.
 They are also embedded directly in the executable.
 These are:

 - `Oct 29 1999,12:09:14 Release` for 1.0
+- `Nov 22 1999,11:04:16 Release` for 1.1
 - `Jan 28 2000,07:53:27 Release` for 1.2

 TODO: are these the compilation dates or something else?